Several studies point to the fact that your hearing can affect your mental health. Find out how healthy hearing can keep you happy!

 Furthermore, you put yourself at risk when you choose not to use hearing aids.

 Hearing loss can affect many aspects of life, and this becomes apparent in social contexts.
 Asking someone to repeat what he or she said twice or three times may be a recipe for feeling self-conscious, and people with hearing loss that struggle to listen in noisy environments like parties and concerts may find themselves isolated despite being in a room filled with people.

 A 2014 study by the National Institute of Deafness and Other Communication Disorders found that hearing-impaired individuals under the age of 70 were more likely to experience moderate to severe depression compared to people who did not experience hearing loss.
 Another study released during the same year shows that senior citizens who experience hearing loss were likely to become less extroverted.

 There’s substantial evidence showing that hearing loss can also play a hand in dementia, as a 2011 John Hopkins study shows that even a mild case of hearing loss can increase your risk of getting the illness.

 One of the best ways to nourish your mental health and find a comfortable social setting is to introduce yourself to people who share your perspective.
 There are several hearing loss meetups in the U.S., many of which include destinations with hearing-friendly services.

-Not only can branching out be a fun way to potentially meet people with similar interests, but it can also yield a valid support system, a tool that can also make it easier to wear your hearing aids without feeling self-conscious.
+Not only can branching out be a fun way to potentially meet people with similar interests, having a valid support system can also make it easier to wear your hearing aids without feeling self-conscious.

 by Aaron Rodriques